siiky/siiky.github.io/cv-en.md

   ~ Found and reported a bug.

 <https://github.com/iraikov/chicken-unitconv>
-  ~ Changed all constants to exact numbers, which improves precision
+  ~ Changed all constants to exact numbers, which improves precision.

 ## Areas of Interest